-3 2.5.2.3 System LRB including Fort Nelson/HRB Load Scenario
+1 2.5.2.3 System LRB including Fort Nelson/HRB Load Scenario

-- 4 One possible option is to supply both Fort Nelson and HRB regions with clean or - 5 renewable energy via a transmission line connected to BC Hydro's integrated - 6 system.
-BC Hydro has developed a system LRB that reflects such a future scenario - 7 to better understand the potential system requirements. - 8 The system energy and capacity LRBs for a load forecast scenario that assumes an - 9 integrated Fort Nelson load and the electrification of the HRB are shown in - Figure 2-13 and Figure 2-14.
-The resulting surplus/deficit amounts are shown in
+2 One possible option is to supply both Fort Nelson and HRB regions with clean or

+- 3 renewable energy via a transmission line connected to BC Hydro's integrated - 4 system.
+BC Hydro has developed a system LRB that reflects such a future scenario - 5 to better understand the potential system requirements.

+Figure 2-13

-- 1 Table 2-9 and Table 2-10.
-The loads30 in this scenario are about 2,800 GWh/year - and 350 MW in F2023, growing to 4,700 GWh/year and 600 MW in F2033.
+- 6 The system energy and capacity LRBs for a load forecast scenario that assumes an - 7 integrated Fort Nelson load and the electrification of the HRB are shown in - 8 Figure 2-13 and Figure 2-14.
+The resulting surplus/deficit amounts are shown in - 9 Table 2-9 and Table 2-10.
+The loads28 in this scenario are about 2,800 GWh/year and 350 MW in F2023, growing to 4,700 GWh/year and 600 MW in F2033.

-Figure 2-13 Energy Load-Resource Balance with Integration of Fort Nelson and HRB
+Energy Load-Resource Balance with Fort

+Nelson and Horn River Basin